-De Funiak Springs is a decidedly white-collar city, with fully 87.36% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities, De Funiak Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in De Funiak Springs are a mix of both white- and blue-collar jobs.
 Overall, De Funiak Springs is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in De Funiak Springs who work in maintenance occupations (17.53%), sales jobs (12.96%), and office and administrative support (12.51%).
+There are especially a lot of people living in De Funiak Springs who work in office and administrative support (17.02%), food service (13.34%), and maintenance occupations (10.49%).

 One of the nice things about De Funiak Springs is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 De Funiak Springs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, De Funiak Springs is nearly on par with the US average for all cities of 21.84%: 18.72% of adults 25 and older in De Funiak Springs have a bachelor's degree or advanced degree.